nielsbaloe/vertxui/README.md

 		assertTrue(a.get(0).tag().equals("H1"));
 	}

 If you really need the DOM (for whatever reason), that's possible too.
-Vertxui then compiles to javascript and runs a method which runs all your javascript tests right inside a headless browser.
+Vertxui then first compiles to javascript and runs a javascript function which runs all your javascript tests right inside a headless browser.
 All inside jUnit.
-Add this method below to run junit with a dom.
+Add the method below to run junit with a dom.
 Also write in onModuleStart which methods should be run.
-Do not add a constructor, because that will be run in junit ánd in the browser ;) .
+Do not add a constructor, because that will be run in junit and in the browser ;) .

 	@GwtIncompatible
 	@Test